 The angled position of the slant board promotes improved posture, as it brings line of vision higher and encourages wrist flexion, which provides better support to hold writing instruments with more efficient and functional grasp.

 Sitting on Therapy Ball as opposed to a standard chair encourages weight shifting, allowing opportunities for trunk musculature activation, promoting better postural awareness.
-Experiment with Therapy Ball, Therapy Ball Balance Chair, Peanut Ball, Dyna-Disc on Chair or Wedge Cushion on Chair to find the best fit for each individual child.
+Read our post about Alternative Seating Options for Children for more ideas!

 Upper Body Weight Bearing